firstname.lastname@example.org | 01484 473225

 I am currently involved in:

 Concannon, M., Stephenson, J., Keogh, L., Parfitt, G. and Forrest, J. (2017) ‘A randomised evaluation of the clinical effectiveness of AVOCA silver nitrate for the treatment of verruca pedis’.
-In: Society of Chiropodists and Podiatrists Annual Conference 2017, 16-18 November 2017, ACC Liverpool
+In: College of Podiatry Annual Conference 2017, 16-18 November 2017, ACC Liverpool

 My undergraduate research dissertation investigated the relationship between waist to hip ratio and lung function with a small group of multi-professional colleagues, which lead me to be the recipient of the Year 3 Overall Project Prize.